rclone/rclone/docs/content/sftp.md

 (`i.e /home/sftpuser`).
 However, `rclone lsd remote:/` would list the root directory for remote machine (i.e. `/`)

-"Note that some SFTP servers will need the leading / - Synology is a good example of this. rsync.net, on the other hand, requires users to OMIT the leading /.
+Note that some SFTP servers will need the leading / - Synology is a good example of this. rsync.net, on the other hand, requires users to OMIT the leading /.